statsmodels/statsmodels/docs/source/mixed_glm.rst

-Generalized Linear Mixed Effects (GLIMMIX) models are generalized linear models with random effects in the linear predictors.
-Statsmodels currently supports estimation of binomial and Poisson GLIMMIX models using two Bayesian methods: the Laplace approximation to the posterior, and a variational Bayes approximation to the posterior.
+Generalized Linear Mixed Effects (GLIMMIX) models are generalized linear models with random effects in the linear predictors. statsmodels currently supports estimation of binomial and Poisson GLIMMIX models using two Bayesian methods: the Laplace approximation to the posterior, and a variational Bayes approximation to the posterior.
 Both methods provide point estimates (posterior means) and